Sc4ramouche/gh-stats/README.md

 ### What I've learned

 * Github API is quite powerful.
+   * Although there are some limitations.
+Initially I expected that I'd be able to easily fetch something like "all commits made by me in this org", but those were naive expectations as I realise now how much work would that require on the GitHub API side.
 * Golang type system appears to be very powerful.
 It was quite easy to navigate types around and what APIs are available to me.
 * [go-github](https://github.com/google/go-github) is very nicely crafted.
    * There are many great [examples](https://github.com/google/go-github/tree/master/example) in the repo that helped me to get started.